hl7au/au-fhir-base/pages/_includes/au-insurancemembernumber-intro.md

 **AU Insurance Member Number**  *[[FMM Level 1](guidance.html)]*

-This identifier profile defines an Insurance Member Number in an Australian context.
+This identifier profile defines an insurance member number in an Australian context.

+An insurance member number is assigned by an insurer, as identification of individuals rather than their specific insurance policy number.

 #### Extensions